 Answer 3.1.2 The correct answer is "C." Supportive care is the usual treatment of ODTS.
 Antibiotics are not needed because the syndrome is mediated by endotoxins rather than direct infection.
 "B" is incorrect because this patient is not in significant respiratory distress.

-Remember that other work exposures can cause fever, including "metal fume fever" (febrile by the end of the week, resolves on the weekend only ...
+Remember that other work exposures can cause fever, including "metal fume fever" (febrile by the end of the week, resolves on the weekend ...